Cargo can run your tests with the

 Tests in your

-src files should be unit tests, and tests in
+src files should be unit tests and documentation tests.

 Here’s an example of running

-If our project had tests, we would see more output with the correct number of tests.
+If our package had tests, we would see more output with the correct number of tests.

 You can also run a specific test by passing a filter:

 cargo test runs additional checks as well.
 It will compile any examples

 you’ve included to ensure they still compile.
 It also runs documentation

 tests to ensure your code samples from documentation comments compile.

 Please see the testing guide in the Rust documentation for a general